Explore Essaouira and beyond with this guide for first-time visitors. Balate.Dorin/Shutterstock

 Ride horseback along the Atlantic coast

-From being lured by its Atlantic swells, Essaouira has become famous for its unique riding experiences on golden beaches, under open skies with unforgettable sunsets.
-Cheval Essaouira and Essaouira Horseride are two of the best companies to get in touch with.
-From one- or two-hour local rides to multiday treks beyond the city, the feeling of galloping along the coast is truly unforgettable, and offers a sense of connection to nature and the vast ocean.
+Essaouira has become famous for unique riding experiences on golden beaches, under open skies and with unforgettable sunsets.
+Cheval Essaouira and Essaouira Horseride are two of the best companies to get if you’re keen to ride a horse along the water.
+Whether you set out on one- or two-hour local rides or multiday treks beyond the city, the feeling of galloping along the coast is truly unforgettable, and offers a sense of connection to nature and the vast ocean.

 Surf Essaouira’s epic waves

-I'm drawn to adrenaline-filled activities in nature, whether that's horseback riding along the Atlantic coast, sand-boarding on the dunes, or hiking in the Atlas Mountains.
-To wind down, and connect with the local community, I love wandering within the medina walls.
-Café L’Esprit is perfect for coffee, and stop by Brunch & Co for a chicken club sandwich and iced coffee.
+I’m drawn to adrenaline-filled activities in nature, whether that’s horseback riding along the Atlantic coast, sand-boarding on the dunes or hiking in the Atlas Mountains.
+To wind down and connect with the local community, I love wandering within Essaouria’s medina walls.
+Café L’Esprit is perfect for coffee, and I love the chicken club sandwich at Brunch & Co.

 Where should I stay in Essaouira?

 La Smala Hostel has a laid-back vibe and bohemian charm.
 Guests love the communal spaces, rooftop terrace and frequent music jams that make it easy to meet like-minded adventurers.
-For a beautifully restored riad in the center of the medina, stay at Riad Lyon-Mogador.
-Rooms are cozy and it has a stunning rooftop terrace offering panoramic views of the city and ocean.
-If you're looking for five-star elegance and ocean views, stay at Hôtel Le Médina Essaouira Thalassa sea & spa - MGallery located on the beachfront, and just an 8-minute walk to the medina.
+The Riad Lyon-Mogador is a beautifully restored riad in the center of the medina, with cozy rooms and a stunning rooftop terrace offering panoramic views of the city and ocean.
+If you’re looking for five-star elegance and ocean views, Hôtel Le Médina Essaouira Thalassa sea & spa - MGallery is located on the beachfront, and just an 8-minute walk to the medina.

-Essaouira is a budget-friendly option compared to many other destinations in Africa.
+Compared with many other destinations in Africa, Essaouira is quite budget-friendly.
 Here is a guide to some average costs.

 Can I use a credit card or should I bring cash?

-Credit cards are widely accepted in tourist areas and for online bookings, but carry cash for local activities and market stalls.
-Negotiations are welcome, but be respectful of the work of artisans and the local community.
-Avoid converting all your money at the airport due to unfavorable rates – exchange small amounts for immediate needs and the rest gradually at the banks in the medina.
+Credit cards are widely accepted in tourist areas and for online bookings, though you should count on carrying cash for local activities and market stalls.
+Area merchants will welcome negotiations, but always be respectful of the work of artisans and the local community.
+Avoid converting all your money at the airport due to unfavorable rates; exchange small amounts for immediate needs and the rest gradually at the banks in the medina.
 The Moroccan dirham is a closed currency that cannot be reconverted, so exchange only what you need for your stay.

 Is Essaouira safe?

-As a solo female traveler, I found Essaouira to be wonderfully safe, thanks to its traffic-free medina and laid-back atmosphere.
-That said, a few travel-savvy tips can enhance your experience: keep your belongings secure, avoid photographing locals without permission (this might require a tip), and use licensed taxis or arrange transport back to your accommodation if you're out late.
+As a solo female traveler, I find Essaouira to be wonderfully safe, thanks to its traffic-free medina and laid-back atmosphere.
+Still, a few basic precautions and tips can enhance your experience.
+Keep your belongings secure, avoid photographing locals without permission (this might require a tip), and use licensed taxis or arrange transport back to your accommodation if you’re out late.

 This is a culturally rich and historically a diverse city.
-However Morocco has conservative attitudes toward LGBTIQ+ people, and public displays of affection (regardless of orientation) are frowned upon.
-While Essaouira is more relaxed than other parts of the country, discretion is advised, particularly in more rural areas outside the medina.
+Still, Morocco has conservative attitudes toward LGBTQ+ people, and public displays of affection (no matter with whom) are frowned upon.
+While Essaouira is more relaxed than other parts of the country, discretion is advised, particularly outside the medina and especially in rural areas.

 What languages are spoken in Essaouira?

-Although much of the region is multilingual, with English and French widely spoken, making an effort to communicate in Arabic, the local language, is greatly appreciated and respected.
-It demonstrates genuine interest in the culture and the community, setting you apart from those visiting solely for the sun, sea and sand.
+Much of the region is multilingual, with English and French widely spoken.
+Yet any effort to communicate in Arabic, the local language, will earn you much respect and appreciation.
+You’ll demonstrate genuine interest in the culture and the community, setting you apart from those visiting solely for the sun, sea and sand.
 Arabic dialects differ, but here are a few common phrases that can be useful and understood in Morocco:

 Aslama or al-salam alaykom – hello or peace be upon you.